 |Guided Independent Study||Independent study||1||167:00||167:00||N/A|

 Teaching Rationale And Relationship

 Lectures will provide students with key information.
-The Seminar session will familiarise the students with reading scientific papers and prepare for final EMI-style exam questions and increase understanding of the taught material through discussion.
+The Seminar session will familiarise the students with reading scientific papers and prepare for final MCQ-style exam questions and increase understanding of the taught material through discussion.
 The seminar will provide two research papers to cover both module themes and students will be encouraged to work in groups to carefully read and annotate the two research papers.
-This will prepare the students for the marked extended essay and the EMI section of the formal examination.
+This will prepare the students for the marked extended essay and the MCQ section of the formal examination.